 New Philosothons will be supported in cities that do not currently have one, including the ACT, New Zealand, the Northern Territory, Singapore, South Australia, and Tasmania.
 Click here for an application form

-Training for Phd Students: Training and professional development will be organised to allow students to be trained in the Community of Inquiry pedagogy which, in turn, enables them to act as facilitators in Philosothons.
+Training for Phd Students: Training and professional development will be organised to allow students to be trained in Community of Inquiry pedagogy which, in turn, enables them to act as facilitators in Philosothons.
+Students that have completed an introductory approved course can be subsidised to complete advanced teacher training course in 2020.
 Click here for an application form

 Resource development: Teachers and academics will be recruited to consult on and develop age appropriate resources to be used as stimulus material for Philosothons.
 A website will be developed to house these resources and enable access for all participants.
 Click here for an application form.

 This project was made possible through the support of a grant from Templeton Religion Trust.
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of Templeton Religion Trust.